How much food is wasted every year?

 The contrast between the levels of food waste in different regions of the world is stark.

-In Sub-Saharan Africa consumer food waste per person is less than 10 kg a year.
-This rises to 25 kg per person in Latin America and reaches almost 80 kg in the most industrialized parts of Asia: China, Japan and Korea.
-For the United States, Canada, Australia and New Zealand the average is about 110 kg, more than 10 times that of poor regions.
+In Sub-Saharan Africa consumer food waste per person is less than 10 kg per year.
+This rises to 25 kg per person in Latin America.
+In Asia, China, Japan, Korea this is almost 80 kg.
+For the United States, Canada, Australia and New Zealand the average is about 110 kg.
+The industrialized region food waste is 10 times that of poor regions.

-In a world where 850 million people are undernourished (FAO 2012), more than 350 million tonnes of good food is wasted each year.
+In a world where 850 million undernourished people exist (FAO 2012), we waste a total of 350 million tonnes of good food each year.
 That’s about 10% of total food supply.

-In addition to food wasted by consumers an enormous volume of food is lost during production.
+In addition to consumer food waste, we lost an enormous volume of food during production.
 These losses occur in different stages of the supply chain including harvest, storage, handling, transportation, processing, distribution and retail.

 The volume of edible food lost in all of these production stages is about 940 million tonnes each year.
-That equates to around 140 kg per person or 25% of total food supply, and highlights some of the inefficiencies in the global food supply.
+That equates to around 140 kg per person or 25% of total food supply.
+The losses highlight big inefficiencies in the global food supply.

-Using data from the same report we can see the scale of both consumer waste and production losses as a share of total food supply in different food groups.
+Using data from the same report we see the scale of consumer waste and production losses as a share of total food supply.
+The numbers differ for the food groups.

-Almost half the Roots & Tubers (potato, cassava and sweet potato) and Fruit & Vegetables produced globally are not consumed, while for Fish and Cereals it is roughly a third.
+Almost half the Roots & Tubers (potato, cassava and sweet potato) and Fruit & Vegetables produced globally are not consumed.
+For Fish and Cereals it is roughly a third.

-In developing regions consumer waste tends to be much smaller, so losses are dominated by production phases such as harvesting, storage and handling.
+In developing regions consumer waste tends to be much smaller.
+Production phases such as harvesting, storage and handling dominate losses.
 Production losses are particularly large for perishable foods in warm climates and for crops that produce seasonal gluts.

-Global food production can be split into three main categories: production losses, consumer waste and consumption (food that is eaten).
+Food end state falls into three main categories: production losses, consumer waste and consumption (eaten food).

 If you split food supply into different food groups and divide by population you can estimate what the average person on earth consumes, loses and wastes.

 Global food supply per person is around 580 kg.
-Of this roughly 380 kg is consumed, 140 kg is lost in production and 50 kg is wasted by consumers.
+Of this roughly we consume 380 kg, and we lost 140 kg in production and we waste 50 kg as consumers.
 Of the 50 kg of food wasted per person, around half comes from cereals and a further quarter from fruit and vegetables.